Taking action for universal health coverage

 About the UN High-Level Meeting on UHC 2023

-The 2023 UN High-level meeting on universal health coverage (UHC) provides countries and all stakeholders an opportunity to reinvigorate progress towards delivering health for all.
-An action-oriented outcome focusing on building resilient and equitable health systems is key to provide the basis for implementation and accountability, building on the 2019 Political Declaration.
+The 2023 UN High-level meeting (UN HLM) on universal health coverage (UHC) took place on 21 September 2023.
+It provided countries and stakeholders an opportunity to reinvigorate progress towards delivering health for all.

 In September 2019, at the first United Nations High-Level Meeting (UN HLM) on UHC, world leaders endorsed the most ambitious and comprehensive political declaration on health in history.
 However, according to the latest global monitoring report on universal health coverage, UHC progress is not on track, and the COVID-19 pandemic has brought the world further away from the 2023 targets set by the political declaration: